irfanhakim-as/homelab-wiki/courses/hypervisor.md

 ## Configuration

-This details some configuration options for the hypervisor.
+This details some additional configuration options and use cases for the hypervisor.

 ### Adding Additional Storage